 Benefits of P4P include:

 - Create an easy tool for management to evaluate and recognize top performers

 Interestingly, a recent study by the Institute for Corporate Productivity found that, in high-performing organizations, the primary motivation for starting P4P programs was to recognize and reward high performers.
 Improving productivity was a distant third on the list.

 Implementing P4P in a warehouse environment requires careful preparation and implementation by knowledgeable professionals.
 Here are tips to prepare your organization for P4P.

-· Make sure the program is simple to measure and administer.
-That means having warehouse management and labor management systems that automatically track performance based on associates’ normal activities, such as scanning cartons, picking orders, loading products on trailers etc. Ideally, you don’t want to create extra work for the associate to enable measurement.
+Make sure the program is simple to measure and administer.
+That means having warehouse management and labor management systems that automatically track performance based on associates’ normal activities, such as scanning cartons, pick and pack, loading products on trailers etc. Ideally, you don’t want to create extra work for the associate to enable measurement.
 Standard system reports should provide the data you need to calculate whether associates are above or below standard.

 Yes, paying warehouse workers more can actually decrease your labor costs.
 But before moving forward with a P4P program, make sure you have the resources to establish objective performance standards and the systems to easily measure performance.